hindutva/hindutva.github.io/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/05_Part_Four_-_Moulding_Men.md

 title = "05 Part Four - Moulding Men"
 +++

-Chapter 33.
+## Ch  33.
 The Technique That Succeeds

 1. FOR TRUE NATIONAL REORGANISATION